Cats That Look Like Hitler!: In popular culture

-Writer for The Times, Ben Machell, has interviewed the owners of sensational cats such as those on the site and has come up with various possible explanations for the creation and popularity of cats on the Internet, including Cats That Look Like Hitler.
+Writer for The Times, Ben Machell, has interviewed the owners of sensational cats such as those on the site and has come up with various possible explanations for the creation and popularity of cats on the Internet, including Cats That Look Like Hitler!.
 Machell mentions the cat's mysterious nature and personality as a perfect target for projecting personality and emotion on, and recalls the worship of cats by the ancient Egyptians.

+A meteorologist at Kansas City's news station, KCTV5, apologized in 2021 after featuring a cat that looked like Hitler, also named "Kitler", during a segment called "Caturday" which features photos of local cats submitted by viewers along with the weather update.